 *as a wildcard in the leftmost part of the name to match requests for all non-existent subdomains.
 For example, you can use,

 TTL: You can leave the default TTL as is, or modify it according to your need.
-Note: DNS Time to Live (TTL) tells resolvers how long they should keep the decision before asking for updates again.
-The TTL is basically used to control the volume of traffic, and also control sensitivity to changes in the data that it acts upon.
+Note: DNS Time to Live (TTL) tells resolvers how long they must keep the decision before asking for updates again.
+The TTL is used to control the volume of traffic, and also control sensitivity to changes in the data that it acts upon.
 The default TTL is 20 seconds.
 If you lower the TTL you get more volume and more real-time DNS queries.
 However, that may lead to added costs and lower performance (because DNS queries take time on the client).
-Therefore, it is recommended to not to change the default value of 20 seconds.
+Therefore, it is recommended to not change the default value of 20 seconds.

-- Response Type: Click the Response Type drop-down list, and select your response type as A, AAAA or CNAME.
+- Response Type: Click the Response Type list, and select your response type as A, AAAA or CNAME.

 - Fallback: Enter the Fallback response.
 A valid CNAME, A, AAAA must be specified for Fallback.
 The fallback is used in the event of a failure in processing of the application.
 Note: The Fallback response must be a valid CNAME, if the Response Type that you selected in the previous step is CNAME.
 If the Response Type selected is A, then the fallback response must be a CNAME or an iPV4 address.
-Alternatively, if the Response Type selected is AAAA, then the fallback response must be be a CNAME or an iPV6 address.
+Alternatively, if the Response Type selected is AAAA, then the fallback response must be a CNAME or an iPV6 address.